-But these were rare rays that penetrated the thick miasma of Hollywood spin, bolts of summer lightning that barely split open the dark nimbus that had hovered over the entertainment media.
+True, there were rays that penetrated the thick miasma of Hollywood spin, bolts of summer lightning that occasionally split open the dark nimbus that had hovered over the entertainment media.
+But they were rare.

-The Internet has exploded the divisions between hard facts and publicity.
-Sure, the web can be a boggy swamp of misinformation and outright lies; but it’s democratized the path to the truth and broken down the barriers between those who deliver information and those who consume it.
+The web can be a boggy swamp of misinformation and lies; but it’s democratized the path to information and broken down the barriers between those who deliver the news and those who consume it.

 We still have a long way to go.
 Watch the glorified infomercials that pass for interviews on some of the major television shows and you wonder what planet they’re living on.
 But there’s pressure to change, and the pressure is building fast.

-For all of those operating in infotainment, who think they’re immune to the kind of fallout Bush has experienced, it’s time to watch out.
-Bush’s downfall doesn’t just mean the end of his Today career; it may very well mean the end of a certain kind of journalism.
+Bush’s downfall doesn’t just mean the end of his Today career; it means the end of a certain kind of journalism.